SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 Some information is kept confidential and stored in secrets.

-### Apple developer certificate

-An Apple developer certificate exported from Xcode, and protected by a password, is required.
-More information is available from the [GitHub documentation](https://docs.github.com/en/actions/use-cases-and-examples/deploying/installing-an-apple-certificate-on-macos-runners-for-xcode-development):

-- `APPLE_DEV_CERTIFICATE`: The certificate `p12` file converted to Base64 can be copied to the clipboard with:

-    ```shell
-    base64 -i developer_certificate.p12 | pbcopy
-    ```

-- `APPLE_DEV_CERTIFICATE_PASSWORD`: The password used to protect the developer certificate.

 ### App Store Connect API key

 An [App Store Connect API key](https://appstoreconnect.apple.com/access/integrations/api) is required for automatic provisioning: